cherrih/algorithms-and-data-structures/02-Colt-Steele/README.md

 - Avoids the need for nested loops or O(n^2) operations with arrays or strings

 #### Multiple Pointers
-- Creaing pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition
+- Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition
 - Very efficient for solving problems with minimal space complexity as well

 #### Sliding Window